 My Health My Resources (MHMR) of Tarrant County takes the health and wellness of the people we serve, staff and community seriously.
-We are aware of the recent announcement by the Centers for Disease Control and Prevention (CDC) related to the possibility of the Coronavirus (COVID-19) becoming a global pandemic.
 For updates regarding COVID-19, we encourage families to visit Tarrant County Public Health website.

-We remain in regular contact with Tarrant County Public Health and follow the advice and recommendations from relevant local, state and federal health authorities regarding necessary precautions and protocols, including when to open or close or reduce services.
+We remain in regular contact with Tarrant County Public Health and follow the advice and recommendations from relevant local, state and federal health and community leaders regarding necessary precautions and protocols, including when to open or close or reduce services.

 We are pleased to be able to offer telehealth to many of our patients during this time.
-Having a visit by telephone or video conference will allow you to continue to access MHMR services.
+Having a visit by telephone or video conference will allow you to continue to access MHMR services fromyour home.

 Additional Screening and Cleaning:

 For the safety of our patients and staff, we will be screening all people entering MHMR facilities and calling all patients/families before home visits.
-MHMR also has taken steps to continue to mitigate risk by implementing cleaning procedures and communication to our employees and people that we serve.
+MHMR also has taken steps to continue to mitigate risk by implementing cleaning procedures and enhanced hygiene practices.

 - Avoid close contact with people who are sick.